-The Fund's passive currency overlay programme on its public equity investments will be reduced to nil by July 2022 and instead the Fund will seek to manage its exposure to currency risk by investing in a diversified portfolio of assets using active management, holding the majority of its more stable contractual mandates (such as private debt and infrastructure) in sterling share classes, and maintaining an unhedged public equity exposure (to provide diversification during extreme markets movement).
+The Fund's passive currency overlay programme on its public equity investments was reduced to nil by July 2022 and instead the Fund will seek to manage its exposure to currency risk by investing in a diversified portfolio of assets using active management, holding the majority of its more stable contractual mandates (such as private debt and infrastructure) in sterling share classes, and maintaining an unhedged public equity exposure (to provide diversification during extreme markets movement).

-The derivatives held by Cumbria LGPS (shown in Note 10) can be summarised as follows including a prior year comparator:
+The Fund had no directly held derivatives on 31 March 2023.
+The derivatives held by Cumbria LGPS (shown in Note 10) can be summarised as follows for 31 March 2022 only: